- Garden / Landscaping / Patio — 255

 - Cleaning / Maintenance — 137

 - Floors / Tile / Hardwood — 112

 - Safety / Security — 112

 Citrus canker is a serious disease affecting most citrus plants.
 It has been spread throughout the world, most likely originating in Asia.
 The disease is caused by a bacterium Xanthomonas axonopodis.

-The disease is spread over minuet distances by means of wind, rain, insects, flooding, birds, and, yes, humans.
+The disease is spread over minuet distances utilizing wind, rain, insects, flooding, birds, and, yes, humans.
 It can also spread over large distances by the transportation of infected material, trees, and fruit.

 Who and What's affected

 Most citrus trees are susceptible to citrus canker.
 This disease is harmless to humans and animals but can destroy entire fields of citrus trees.